Legal

 These transfers are protected by appropriate safeguards, including:

-• EU/EEA and UK: Standard Contractual Clauses (SCCs) or the EU-US Data Privacy Framework, as applicable under Google’s Data Processing Terms.
+• EU/EEA and UK: Standard Contractual Clauses (SCCs) or the EU-US Data Privacy Framework, as applicable under Google’s Data Processing Terms; Apple’s and Google’s own EEA/UK transfer mechanisms for purchase data.

-• Other jurisdictions: Contractual protections under the Firebase Data Processing Terms.
+• Other jurisdictions: Contractual protections under the Firebase Data Processing Terms; Apple’s and Google’s own contractual safeguards for purchase data.

 Fablum is available worldwide through the Apple App Store and Google Play.
 We do not specifically target users in jurisdictions that require data localization (such as Russia or China) and do not maintain local data storage infrastructure in those countries.
-Users in such jurisdictions should be aware that all crash and performance data is processed outside their country as described above.
+Users in such jurisdictions should be aware that all crash, performance, and purchase data is processed outside their country as described above.

 Data retention